time-link/timelink-vscode/README.md

 ## Release Notes

+### 1.0.17
+Updated VSCode settings for Kleio Home, URL and Token to reflect Web Extension code.
+Retrieves information from Docker when settings are empty.
+Added option to update docker image when starting a new container.

 ### 1.0.16
 Adds option to delete generated files only
 New VSCode setting for Kleio Server Host, Port and Token